 Enrolling the children into school was simple – a visit to the local Mairie and everything was arranged.
 “We’re able to be really involve with all their activities.
 Perhaps best of all is the wonderful safe environment here.
-I’m saddened by friends’ concerns about safety back in the UK – despite us having master key systems from the best locksmith in Maple Ridge, we don’t have to lock the door while we’re outside in the garden!”
+I’m saddened by friends’ concerns about safety back in the UK – despite us having master key systems from the best locksmith in dublin, we don’t have to lock the door while we’re outside in the garden!”

 Assimilation into their local community happened quickly.
 “We took French lessons to build on what we learned at school, we considered it important and, when we come to getting our French citizenship we’ll need to demonstrate our language skills.”

 Vanessa and Tony Brown have had first-hand experience of tertiary education here.
 They moved to France when their children were 9 and 14 years old.
 Vanessa says they too were looking for more for their family.
 “Tony’s brother already lived happily in France and we decided to take a year, bring the boys over and give them the experience of living in another culture.”